ISSUE THE FOURTH

 Thanks so much and we can’t wait to see what you’ve got brewing,

 Anyone who identifies as woman/femme/genderfluid/non-binary and a witch (we'll accept "witchy" or "witchy leaning" as well).
 We prioritize witches writing from the margins.
 This means that we encourage BIPOC, neurodivergent witches, LGTBQUIA+ witches, disabled witches, fat witches, immigrant witches, etc. to submit.

-We are committed to promoting marginalized voices and voices that don't already have a large platform or following -- though of course we love hearing from the heavy hitters too.
+We are committed to promoting voices creating from the margins and voices that don't already have a large platform or following -- we are always excited to publish emerging creators, though we love hearing from more established folks as well.
 However, we are very interested in letting new blood, so to speak, into the witchy publication arena.
 We want to give folks who aren’t already having their work seen and heard a platform.

 Please, if you primarily identify as a cis-man, do not submit or make inquiries about submission.
 We are not in any way, "haters" of cis-men, but we do not publish their work.
 Especially please do not use the terms non-binary, genderqueer, genderfluid, etc. to gain entry to this publication without *actually* identifying this way -- this is a gross violation of what we do, and we are very protective of our mission.

 What is The Circle looking for?

 Brass tacks?
 We're looking for short fiction and essays, short creative non-fiction, poetry, and illustrations/art.
 More info on the specifics of that below, but let's take a minute to discuss theme and content.